Adam Siao Him Fa: 2017–2018 season

 In September 2017, Siao Him Fa began training under Brian Joubert at the 2007 World champion's skating club in Poitiers.
 He finished ninth at both of his JGP assignments.
 After placing fourth on the senior level at the French Championships in December 2017, he took silver at the junior event in February 2018.
 In March, he qualified for the final segment at the 2018 World Junior Championships; he ranked sixteenth in the short program, nineteenth in the free skate, and seventeenth overall at the event in Sofia, Bulgaria.

-2018–2019 season
+2018–2019 season: Senior international debut

 Competing in the 2018 JGP series, Siao Him Fa took bronze in Richmond, Canada, and then gold in Yerevan, Armenia.
-Due to his results, he qualified to the JGP Final in Vancouver, Canada.
-He placed fourth at the Final, setting new personal bests in the free skate and total score.
-He won the silver medal at the 2019 French Figure Skating Championships.
+With these results, he qualified to the JGP Final in Vancouver, Canada.
+Between the two events, he won the gold medal on the junior level at the 2018 Master's de Patinage.

+At the Junior Grand Prix Final, he finished fourth, setting new personal bests in the free skate and total score.
+He went on to win the silver medal at the 2019 2018 French Championships on the senior level.

 Competing at his first European Championships, Siao Him Fa finished in twelfth place, setting three new personal bests in the process.
 At the 2019 World Junior Championships, he placed eighth in the short program with a clean skate, and another new personal best.